mako-framework/docs/03_command_line/02_commands.md

 #### <a id="output:components" href="#output:components">Components</a>

-The `bell` method rings the terminal bell.
+The `bell` method triggers the terminal bell, providing an audible alert or visual cue (depending on terminal settings) to signal a specific event.
+This can be particularly useful for drawing attention to important moments in a process, such as task completion, errors, or user prompts requiring immediate attention.

 ```
 $this->bell();